lcrownover/prometheus-slurm-exporter/CONTRIBUTING.md

 for that service.
 Take note of your slurm version, such as `24.05`, as you'll use this version when building.

+`develop` is the default branch for this repository, and `main` is used for releases.

 ## Install Go from source

 ```bash